microsoft/azure-pipelines-yaml/design/environment.md

 ### Environment with a single resource

 In the context of a `deployment` job, when the associated `environment` has a single WebApp, Providing just the task and app name should suffice.
-Information about the group, service connection should flow through, and package should be defaulted.
+Information about the namespace, service connection are optional.

 For example as below